 His name preceded him.

-Once, we were David.
-Once, we fought with crude weapons, and all the odds stacked against us.
-Being David was terrifying, but it was simpler, in a way.
-Because no one questions the rights of a shepherd to protect his flock.
+Once, Israel was David.
+Once, Israel fought with crude weapons and the odds stacked against the Jewish state.
+Being David was terrifying, but it was simpler.
+No one questions the rights of a shepherd to protect his flock, certainly not after he had just seen six million of them slaughtered.